 As you start to make Spanish friends you will obviously want to make plans to see them.
-While planning may seem like a pretty self-explanatory thing, I’ve found that making plans with Spaniards is a bit different than what we initially expected!
-However, first and foremost, we would like to make the disclaimer that what I am about to say does not apply to ALL Spaniards, as you can obviously find very different kinds of people here (just as in any country).
-Still, we’ve had enough experiences over the years that we want to share with you some insights based on the personal experiences I’ve had while living abroad in Spain.
+While planning may seem like a pretty self-explanatory thing, we’ve found that making plans with Spaniards is a bit different than what we initially expected!
+However, first and foremost, we would like to make the disclaimer that what we are about to say does not apply to all Spaniards, as you can obviously find very different kinds of people here (just as in any country).
+Still, we’ve had enough experiences over the years that we want to share with you some insights based on the personal experiences we’ve had while living abroad in Spain.

 In comparison to what we were used to, Spanish people do not plan!
 This can be very frustrating coming from a culture like the United States, where we start to talk about plans for the weekend on Monday (if not sooner).
 No pasa nada can explain this phenomenon rather clearly.
 In their minds, there is simply no reason to stress- they’ll do SOMETHING come Friday night, why worry about it now??
-Of course, I do always worry and come across as the uptight guiri because of it.
+Of course, at the beginning we did worry more, and came across as the uptight guiri because of it.
 Luckily for you, we’ve learned some things during our time in Spain and these are the three most important things that may be helpful for you to know…

-1.)
-Time is relative: Not only do some Spaniards call 1pm 'the morning' and 8pm 'afternoon' (more specifically tarde-noche), a set time to meet is more like a loose guideline than a specific time to meet.
-We cannot tell you how many times I have made plans to meet with friends at 9pm and at 9:10 I received a message saying 'estoy llegando' which I literally took to mean 'I am arriving' aka 'on my way.'
-What I soon learned, however, is that some people will say this when they are finishing their makeup, having their last cigarette before leaving the house, or even just getting in the shower!
+Not only do some Spaniards call 1pm ‘the morning’ and 8pm ‘the afternoon’ (more specifically tarde-noche), a set time to meet can be more like a loose guideline than a specific time to meet.
+We cannot tell you how many times we have made plans to meet with friends at 9pm and at 9:10 we received a message saying ‘estoy llegando’ which, as foreigners, we literally took to mean ‘I am arriving’ aka ‘on my way.’
+What we have learned, however, is that some people will say this when they are finishing their makeup, having their last cigarette before leaving the house, or even just getting in the shower!

-For the most part, my friends are rather punctual (or at least with us) and that’s why they bother to send an 'estoy llegando' message before I even ask, but that still doesn’t mean they arrive at 9!
-Many people tell me that they use the half-hour-earlier trick on their Spanish friends (telling them to meet half an hour earlier than they actually want to meet), therefore ensuring that the Spaniards arrive around the right time.
-I haven’t gotten to this point but, depending on your friends’ habits, it might be the golden ticket!
+For the most part, our friends are rather punctual (or at least with us) and that’s why they bother to send an ‘estoy llegando’ message before we even ask, but that still doesn’t mean they arrive at 9!
+Many people tell us that they use the half-hour-earlier trick on their Spanish friends (telling them to meet half an hour earlier than they actually want to meet), therefore ensuring that the Spaniards arrive around the right time.
+We don’t tend to do this but, depending on your friends’ habits, it might be the golden ticket!
 Another option is to bring a book with you, like Claudia does, or catch up with emails on your phone while you wait.
-Simply brace yourself ahead of time for the fact that you will most likely be the first to arrive and try not to get to frustrated in the meantime, this is just one of those moment for a lesson in culture competences.
+No matter what your plan, brace yourself ahead of time for the fact that you will most likely be the first to arrive and try not to get too frustrated in the meantime, this is just one of those moments for a lesson in culture competences.

-If your Spanish friends want to meet at 11pm 'to go out,' simply know that this will most likely include 1-3 hours of botellón-ing before you get anywhere near a discoteca!
+If your Spanish friends want to meet at 11pm “to go out,” you should know that this will most likely include 1-3 hours of botellón-ing at someone’s house before you get anywhere near a discoteca!
 Unless you have friends who are earning their own money, remember that the youth of Spain tend to live off of periodic deposits from mom and/or dad so they are always looking to save a bit of money.
 Spending 5€ on a copa at the bar simply isn’t gonna convince them when they can buy a bottle of cheap vodka at that cost.
-I find that this factor almost always affects the time and change of plans mentioned above because if things are going well at home, why would you need to go out just yet?
+We also find that this factor almost always affects the time and change of plans mentioned above because if things are going well at home, why would you need to go out just yet?

 So there you have it.
 Again, there is so much more going on in the Spanish planning (or lack thereof) thought process and this answer only scrapes at the surface.
 But if you’ve been frustrated about planning issues in the past, these three thoughts will likely help you put it all in perspective.
 Let us know if there’s anything else we could specifically shed light on!